michelacameletti/risultati_modello_inla/README.md

 - Line 147-148 you say twice the same thing in the on the one hand/other hand.
 Maybe remove the whole sentence as it does not add so much to the story

 - Line 163: How do these high values impact the results?
-Were they single station events or regional phenomena?
+Were they single station events or regional phenomena? **Chiesto a Giorgio**

 - Line 266-269 belongs to the methodology section above

-- Line 287: could you try to explain/interpret this behavior accounting for urban emissions and mixing conditions?
+- Line 287: could you try to explain/interpret this behavior accounting for urban emissions and mixing conditions? **Chiesto a Giorgio**

 - Line 311: same here, there are good reasons why summer time PM10 levels are correlated across larger areas when you connect the emission situation, orography and mixing layer height.